tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Question (tchan49-stat6250):Are incorrect values and formats considered as syntax errors?
 - Question(dfei-stat6250): How many syntax errors in SAS programming?
 - *Question* (aamiri2-stat6250): When a syntax error of invalid options occurs, what can be done to correct this error?
 What precautions can be made to avoid such errors beforehand?
-- Question (aguenane-stat6250): What happens when SAS finds a syntax error during the compilation phase?
 - Question (aguenane−stat6250): What happens when SAS finds a syntax error during the compilation phase?
 - *Question* (ldai4-stat6250): What is a syntax error in SAS?
 - Question (ldeng11-stat6250): What are the syntax errors?